Score

 Physical Opt-In

-Telnet is disabled by default.
-A recessed button on the K400 panel activates Telnet when held for 5 seconds during the first 24 hours after factory reset.
-The display shows a warning: ‘TELNET ENABLED — UNENCRYPTED PROTOCOL — USE ONLY DURING INITIAL SETUP.’
+Telnet ships disabled.
+A recessed panel button activates it when held for 5 seconds in the first 24 hours after factory reset.
+The display warns: ‘TELNET ENABLED — UNENCRYPTED PROTOCOL — USE ONLY DURING INITIAL SETUP.’

-Sophie reviews the approach: ‘This is defensible.
-The default is secure.
-The opt-in requires physical access and informed consent.
-But the notified body may ask why we didn’t eliminate the insecure protocol entirely — be prepared to document why the escape hatch is proportionate to the installer use case.’
+Sophie’s read: ‘Defensible.
+Default is secure, opt-in requires physical access and informed consent.
+But the notified body will ask why we kept the insecure protocol at all — document why the escape hatch is proportionate to the installer use case.’

 Regulatory Reference